rouxers/book/src/blockbuilding.md

 This chapter talks about how to improve blockbuilding.
 We'll go over orientation, first block, second block, and alternative blockbuilding stragies.

+## General blockbuilding strategies

+Read about [blockbuilding](https://fmcsolves.cubing.net/fmc_tutorial_ENG.pdf#section.2.1) for examples and explanations of the basic blockbuilding strategies.

 ## First block vs. Second block: A brief overview